Shankha

-A Shankha (conch shell) has religious ritual importance in Hinduism.
-It is the shell of any suitable sea snail which had a hole made for the performer's embouchure.
+A Shankha (शङ्ख) has religious ritual importance in Hinduism.

-In Hindu history, the shankha is a sacred emblem of The Hindu preserver god Vishnu.
+In Hinduism, the shankha called panchajanya is a sacred emblem of the Hindu preserver deity Vishnu.
 It is still used as a trumpet in Hindu ritual, and in the past was used as a war trumpet.
-The shankha is praised in Hindu scriptures as a giver of fame, longevity and prosperity, the cleanser of sin and the abode of goddess Lakshmi, who is the goddess of prosperity and consort of Vishnu.
+According to Arunava Bose, "The shankha is praised in Hindu scriptures as a giver of fame, longevity and prosperity, the cleanser of sin and the abode of goddess Lakshmi, who is the goddess of prosperity and consort of Vishnu".